amage/webcrawler/README.md

 ## Features

-* cache
+* simple http client with cookie support
-* cookie support in default agent
+* cache everything for tune parser without request to serever

 ## How to build